snk11/corewar/README.md

 For example, the command ./asm cristianno.s will give a binary file cristianno.cor

-put this binary file in argument of the VM application with the command ./corewar -d 20000 cristianno.cor cristianno.cor the corewar between the program cristianno vs himself give fortunatly cristianno number 2 as winner, with the output:
+put this binary file in argument of the VM application with the command ./corewar -d 20000 cristianno.cor cristianno.cor the corewar between the program cristianno vs himself give cristianno number 2 as winner, with the output:
 Constestant 2, cristianno, has won !